sB05555/Dice.jl/README.md

 julia --project examples/graph_reachability.jl
 ```
 _________________________________________________________________
 FIX
-DistUInt -> creates a distribution of either a vector or an int
+DistUInt takes in a value that indicates the range of probabilities (such as through a vector of coin flips or an integer) and returns a discrete distribution that includes the probability for each integer value.
-You can specify the bit size with {}
+You can specify the bit size with {}.